The velocity coherence scale: a novel probe of cosmic homogeneity and a potential standard ruler

 We perform an MCMC exploration of the parameter space for the variables $C,\alpha,\beta,c_1,c_2,c_3$ and $R_H$ using the \textit{emcee} ensamble sampler, and \textit{ChainConsumer} to analyse our chains \citep{2013PASP..125..306F,Hinton2016}.\footnote{Available at https://emcee.readthedocs.io/en/stable/ and https://samreay.github.io/ChainConsumer/} We use a Gaussian likelihood

 where the subscripts $i,j$ runs over the binned measurements, and where the data-vector $d_i$ is constructed by stacking measurements of $R\Psi_\perp(R)$ and $\Psi_\perp(R)$, ${\rm Cov}_{ij}$ being their covariance computed from the 2048 mock realisations, and where the model predictions $m_i$ are obtained from Eqs.~\eqref{turnaround} and \eqref{model2}.
 To avoid contamination from small-scale non-linearities in the zero-crossing and turnaround fitting, we restrict our analysis to measurements above $40 ~\mathrm{Mpc}/h$.
 Since $R\mathcal{B}_R$ is positive, following the same prescription used for $P(k)$ in \cite{Blake:2004tr}, we must require $\alpha,\beta \leq 1$.
-We adopt uniform priors $-1 \leq\left[\alpha, \beta\right]\leq 1$, $10^5\leq C \leq 10^8$, $ -50000< c_1 <50000$, $-100 \leq \left[c_2,c_3 \right]\leq 100$ and $10\leq R_H \leq 200$.\footnote{To assess the convergence of the chains we follow the prescription given in \href{https://emcee.readthedocs.io/en/stable/user/autocorr/}{https://emcee.readthedocs.io/en/stable/user/autocorr/} and check the estimated autocorrelation time $\tau$ every 100 steps for each chain, considering it convergent if the estimate has changed by less then 1\%.} Fig.~\ref{mock_validation} shows the results of our analysis for the mocks, fitting jointly or separately (with the appropriate subsets of the full covariance matrix) the mock mean using the turnaround and polynomial models for $\Psi_\parallel$ and $R\Psi_\perp$.
-Fig.~\ref{data_results} shows instead the results of our pipeline for the SDSS data.
+We adopt uniform priors $-1 \leq\left[\alpha, \beta\right]\leq 1$, $10^5\leq C \leq 10^8$, $ -50000< c_1 <50000$, $-100 \leq \left[c_2,c_3 \right]\leq 100$ and $10\leq R_v \leq 200$.\footnote{To assess the convergence of the chains we follow the prescription given in \href{https://emcee.readthedocs.io/en/stable/user/autocorr/}{https://emcee.readthedocs.io/en/stable/user/autocorr/} and check the estimated autocorrelation time $\tau$ every 100 steps for each chain, considering it convergent if the estimate has changed by less then 1\%.} Fig.~\ref{mock_validation} shows the results of our analysis for the mocks, fitting jointly or separately (with the appropriate subsets of the full covariance matrix) the mock mean using the turnaround and polynomial models for $\Psi_\parallel$ and $R\Psi_\perp$. {The resulting $R_v\approx 106 \substack{+44 \\ -38}~ \mathrm{Mpc}/h$ is compatible with the value computed for the fiducial $\Lambda$CDM cosmology used to produce the 2048 mocks $R_v\approx 96 \mathrm{Mpc}/h$. } Fig.~\ref{data_results} shows instead the results of our pipeline for the SDSS data.